mndekwe-dot/submission_reminder_app_mndekwe-dot/README.md

 - Create a directory named `submission_reminder_{yourName}`
 - Set up the required directory structure (config, modules, assets)
 - Create all necessary configuration and data files
-- Set executable permissions on all shell scripts

 ### Step 2: Test the Application